-- Understand what 'intellectual disability' is - Appreciate the tasks to be performed to empower persons with an intellectual disability to make positive life and lifestyle choices - Understand the issues practitioners face when facilitating a person to live an independent life in the community - Have the knowledge and skills to actively support persons with an intellectual disability in the different phases of their lives - Be able to meaningfully contribute to developing strategies that will help them develop a range of skills that can be used in their daily life - Possess the knowledge and skills to enable persons with an intellectual disability develop socially valued roles and relationships - Understand how you can make a difference to people's lives by improving service quality

-See opentrainingcollege.com for more details.

-Transfer & Progression

-After successfully completing the Certificate you will be eligible to apply for our QQI Level 7 BA in Professional Social Care (Disability) which will allow you to apply to register as a Social Care Worker with CORU.
+- · Have an in-depth understanding of the sector - Appreciate the tasks to be performed to empower persons with an intellectual disability to make positive life and lifestyle choices - Understand the issues practitioners face when facilitating a person to live an independent life in the community - Have the knowledge and skills to actively support persons with an intellectual disability in the different phases of their lives - Be able to meaningfully contribute to developing strategies that will help them develop a range of skills that can be used in their daily life - Possess the knowledge and skills to enable persons with an intellectual disability develop socially valued roles and relationships - Understand how you can make a difference to people's lives by improving service quality See opentrainingcollege.com for more details.
+Transfer & Progression After successfully completing the Certificate you will be eligible to apply for our QQI Level 7 BA in Social Care which will allow you to apply to register as a Social Care Worker with CORU.
+Course Content The course is made up of 'core' and 'elective' modules.

-Course Content

-The course is made up of 'core' and 'elective' modules.
 The six core modules are mandatory and have to be completed by everyone.
 The electives are designed to allow you 'customise' the course to meet your specific personal, professional or career needs.
 This involves choosing two of the elective modules that most closely match your needs.
 It's important to note that, once you have been accepted for the course, College staff will be available to help you make your choices.
 What Supports Will I Have?

 Every step of the way you will have the active support of the College.
 We understand the challenges faced by people working in our sector because we come from it.
 We've built that understanding into the way we deliver this certificate course.
+Once you begin your studies you will be allocated a tutor who will support you throughout your studies.
+Tutorial support is provided in a number of ways, including communicating through email, participating in online discussions, facilitating online group and individual tutorials through Zoom, providing formal and informal feedback on assessments and maintaining ongoing contact throughout your course of study.
+What Is It Like To Study At The College?